 - Click Create role.

 Step 6.3: Check and save the connection in Stitch

 After you’ve created the IAM policy and role, you can save the integration in Stitch.
 When finished, click Check and Save.

-- In the list of tables that displays - or in the Tables to Replicate tab, if you skipped this step during setup - locate a table you want to replicate.
+- In the integration’s Tables to Replicate tab, locate a table you want to replicate.

 To track a table, click the checkbox next to the table’s name.
-A green checkmark means the table is set to replicate.
+A blue checkmark means the table is set to replicate.

 To track a column, click the checkbox next to the column’s name.
-A green checkmark means the column is set to replicate.
+A blue checkmark means the column is set to replicate.

 - Repeat this process for all the tables and columns you want to replicate.